mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 A state script in `Sync_Enter` can enable network connectivity.
 You could also enable more powerful network connectivity, such as Wi-Fi, with a state script in `Download_Enter`.
 If the network is not brought up by default on reboot, you should also enable network in `Reboot_Leave`.

 !!!
 Note that the `Sync_Enter` transition can be reached quite frequently, depending on the [polling intervals](../../03.Client-installation/07.Configuration-file/01.Polling-intervals/docs.md).
-The Mender Client also requires network in several following states of the update process to report progress to the Mender Server.
+The Mender-update Client also requires network in several following states of the update process to report progress to the Mender Server.

 If you want to explicitly disable network again after Mender has finished the deployment, the only safe place to do this is in `Idle_Enter`.